Pixep/crowlet/README.md

 {"total":{"crawled":43},"status":{"status-codes":{"200":43},"errors":null},"response-time":{"avg-time-ms":87,"max-time-ms":418}}
 ```

+The `--crawl-images`, `--crawl-hyperlinks` and `--crawl-external` options can be used to extends the monitoring to internal (or even external) links found in the original sitemap pages.
+Their statistics will be added to the final report.

 #### Response time monitoring

 The `--response-time-max` option can be used to indicate a maximum server total time, or crowlet will return with `--response-time-error` return code.
 Note that if any page return a status code different from 200, the `--non-200-error` code will be returned instead.